 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Progressive Retinal Atrophy (PRA) Moderate Covered as a hereditary condition under comprehensive plans.
-PRA causes progressive vision loss and eventual blindness.
-DNA testing through the breed health schemes can identify carriers.
-No cure exists, but early detection aids management.
+Progressive Retinal Atrophy (PRA) Moderate - High Covered as a hereditary condition under comprehensive plans.
+There is no cure, but early detection aids management.
+DNA testing is available through breed-specific health schemes.

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
-Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
-These figures are not quotes.
-Always consult your veterinarian for diagnosis and treatment options.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data and PetSure claims information as of early 2026.
+Actual costs vary depending on your location, veterinary practice, severity, and treatment approach.
+Always consult your veterinarian.
+Refer to the Australian Veterinary Association for further guidance.
 If you've noticed something incorrect, please let us know.

 What Affects Your Australian Cattle Dog Insurance Premium